Gang Leader Worldwide Box Office Collections (Day 4): Nani’s Movie Witnesses Major Drop

 Gang Leader, which collected around Rs 16 crore at the worldwide box office in the first three days, witnessed a major drop in collections on Monday (September 16, 2019), much to the disappointment of many fans.
 As per early estimates, it collected a share of around Rs 2.6 crore at the ticket window, and continued its run.
 Similarly, Gang Leader raked in around Rs 2 crore at the AP/TS box office.
 The general feeling is that the collections would have been a lot higher had the WOM been positive.

-Gang Leader, however, has a good chance of reaching break-even if it stays stable on weekdays.
+Gang Leader, however, has a good chance of reaching break even if it stays stable on weekdays.
 In other words, the next few days are likely to determine the fate of this Nani starrer.

 Meanwhile, Gang Leader has created a great deal of buzz on social media.